LouWii/ErgoMax/README.md

 ### Evolution?

-It would be easy to make the 2 parts totally independent, they will just need each their own controller and some rewiring on the PCB.
+It's possible to make the 2 parts independent, as they have each their own ProMicro controller.
+The changes would only be in the firmware.